renderedtext/semaphore-docs-new/source/docs/secrets.md

 Continuing with the previous setup, any member of the team can add the secret to his projects.
-As a team member, you can [attach the secret to a project](/docs/api-v2-secrets.html#attach-a-secret-to-a-project) and [use the provided environment variables](/docs/api-v2-env-vars.html#connect-a-shared-environment-variable-to-a-project):
+As a team member, you can [attach the secret to a project](/docs/api-v2-secrets.html#attach-a-secret-to-a-project) and use the provided environment variables from secret:

 ``` bash
 # First, we find the id of the project